MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## Data Engineering

 This guide walks you through the recovery procedures for the Data Engineering experience.
-It covers Lakehouse, Notebook, and Spark Job Definition.
+It covers lakehouses, notebooks, and Spark job definitions.

 ### Lakehouse

-Lakehouse items from the original region remain unavailable to customers.
-To recover the item, customers can re-create it in workspace C2.W2.
+Lakehouses from the original region remain unavailable to customers.
+To recover a lakehouse, customers can re-create it in workspace C2.W2.
 We recommend two approaches for recovering lakehouses:

 #### Approach 1: Using custom script to copy Lakehouse Delta tables and files

-Customers can recreate Lakehouses by using a custom Scala script.
+Customers can recreate lakehouses by using a custom Scala script.

-1. Create the Lakehouse item (for example, LH1) in the newly created workspace C2.W2.
+1. Create the lakehouse (for example, LH1) in the newly created workspace C2.W2.

-1. Create a new Notebook in the workspace C2.W2.
+1. Create a new notebook in the workspace C2.W2.

-1. To recover the tables and files from the original Lakehouse, you need to use the ABFS path to access the data (see [Connecting to Microsoft OneLake](../onelake/onelake-access-api.md)).
+1. To recover the tables and files from the original lakehouse, you need to use the ABFS path to access the data (see [Connecting to Microsoft OneLake](../onelake/onelake-access-api.md)).
 You can use the code example below (see [Introduction to Microsoft Spark Utilities](/azure/synapse-analytics/spark/microsoft-spark-utilities?pivots=programming-language-python/)) in the notebook to get the ABFS paths of files and tables from the original lakehouse.
 (Replace C1.W1 with the actual workspace name)

     ```
     mssparkutils.fs.ls('abfs[s]://<C1.W1>@onelake.dfs.fabric.microsoft.com/<item>.<itemtype>/<Tables>/<fileName>')
     ```

-1. Use the following code example to copy tables and files to the newly created Lakehouse.
+1. Use the following code example to copy tables and files to the newly created lakehouse.

-    1. For delta tables, you need to copy table one at a time to recover in the new Lakehouse.
+    1. For Delta tables, you need to copy table one at a time to recover in the new lakehouse.
 In the case of Lakehouse files, you can copy the complete file structure with all the underlying folders with a single execution.

     1. Reach out to the support team for the timestamp of failover required in the script.